The purpose of this guide is to provide faculty, staff, and students at St. Ambrose University with an understanding of copyright law and fair use.

 This guide also includes copyright and fair use compliance guidelines for faculty.

-This guide was adapted from Ingrid Redman Bern's Copyright and Fair Use page at NYU Polytech’s Dibner Library of Science and Technology.
+This guide was adapted from Ingrid Redman's Copyright and Fair Use page at NYU Polytech’s Bern Dibner Library of Science and Technology.

 Copyright law, as defined in Title 17 of the United States Code, protects "original works of authorship fixed in a tangible medium of expression" for a limited period.
 Copyright protection includes, for instance, the legal right to publish and sell literary, artistic, or musical work, and copyright protects authors, publishers and producers, and the public.
 Copyright applies both to traditional media (books, records, etc.) and to digital media (electronic journals, web sites, etc.).
 Copyright protects the following eight categories of works: